 This true" or "false" parameter is a flag to indicate whether the turbine rotates in a clockwise direction when looking downwind.
 This feature determines the order in which the horizontal grid points of the Bladed-style FF files are written (the parameter WrBLFF must be "true").
-Because AeroDyn also reads the Bladed-style FF files based on the direction of rotation, this flag does not affect the results when used with AeroDyn.
-This parameter probably is useful only for comparing FF results between Bladed and AeroDyn.
+Because InflowWind also reads the Bladed-style FF files based on the direction of rotation, this flag does not affect the results when used with InflowWind.
+This parameter probably is useful only for comparing FF results between older versions of Bladed and InflowWind-based simulators.